-Due to Vietnam's colonial history (see p.
-6-16 of History and Myth), some residents speak French.
-Others speak Russian due to their work abroad in European communist bloc countries during the 20th century (see p.
-21-23 of History and Myth).
+Due to Vietnam's colonial history (see History and Myth), some residents speak French.

+Others speak Russian due to their work abroad in European communist bloc countries during the 20th century (see History and Myth).

-English: In recent decades, English has become increasingly popular and is taught at both the primary and secondary levels (see p.
-6 of Learning and Knowledge).
+English: In recent decades, English has become increasingly popular and is taught at both the primary and secondary levels (see Learning and Knowledge).
 English is also the most popular 2nd language studied in Vietnamese universities.